20% Off USA-Made All-Metal Greenhouse Kits until May 31

 6-Cell Air Prune Trays: Our 6-cell tray inserts are made for the grower who wants an easily removable insert when growing various crops.
 These are not cheap seed tray inserts.
 They are built to be used for many years of use on farms.
 Available in our six Bootstrap Farmer colors, plus an additional five-color collection from Jill Ragan’s Whispering Willow 6-Cell Collection.

-2.5” Pots: Our smallest pot is a Gardner favorite, available in multi-color packs, black - or new this season, clear.
+2.5” Pots: Our smallest pot is a gardener favorite, available in multi-color packs, black - or new this season, clear.
 Additional colors are available from Whispering Willow

 They fit in our 32-cell plug trays, making planting your favorite vegetables, herbs, or flowers easier.